-You can use this simple light communicator circuit to send audio and digital information through infrared light, beyond a mile away, with extreme precision.
+You can use this simple visible light communication circuit to send audio and digital information through infrared light, beyond a mile away, with extreme precision.

 The main features of the light communicator circuit can be understood with the following points:

 - Frequency Modulation Operation with 50 kHz carrier signal

 - Bandwidth = 300 to 3000 Hz